-Sometimes it’s just easier to keep all of your finances in one place.
-Alliant Credit Union can give you just that, covering all the basics — buying a car, paying for school or covering any other personal cost that you can’t fund right away.
-Its rates are generally competitive, though its personal loan APR starts a bit high with a range of 5.99%–9.99%.
-Read on to learn if getting a loan from Alliant Credit Union makes sense for you.
+Alliant Credit Union covers the basics — buying a car, refinancing your student loans or covering any other personal cost that you can’t fund right away.
+Its rates are generally competitive, though its personal loan APR starts a bit high with a range of 10.49% to 27.24%.

 What types of loans does Alliant Credit Union offer?

-Alliant credit offers several different types of loans, including personal loans, car loans, RV loans, student loans and student loan refinancing.
+Alliant credit offers several types of loans, including personal loans, car loans, RV loans and student loan refinancing.
 Here’s a snapshot of what you can expect:

 |Loan type||What it’s for||Loan amounts||Loan terms|